fiverbeyond/In-Otter-Words/_posts/2025-12-1-immigrant-or-alien.md

 Political argument is often like a cluster of kindergarteners huddled around a dictionary with crayons, scrambling to cross out definitions they don't like.
 I trust I don't need to give any examples: anybody who has taken any position on a divisive issue (even a middle-of-the-road position) will be familiar with the 'special words' coded for one stance or another.

-So... "immigrant" or "alien": which term should we use to describe people who immigrate illegally?
+So... "immigrant" or "alien"?
+Which term should we use to describe people who immigrate illegally?
 Let's hear the arguments for the side of "alien".

 [Koblach]
 [Owens]
 [Project 2025]

+Restrictionist voices seem very consistent here.
+In a united voice, I think they clearly make three claims about their usage of 'alien'.
+1) 'Alien' is preferred over 'immigrant' because between the two terms, 'alien' is the one used in Federal law.
+2) When discussing policy, we should generally use the same legal terms as are used in Federal law.
+3) There's nothing perjorative about using 'alien'.

+Let's examine these claims one by one.

 # Claim #1: 'Alien' is the only correct legal term.

 This is simply false.
-The same section of the U.S. legal code also includes a definition for "immigrant", and uses the term "immigrant" several times in the code.
+The same section of the U.S. legal code that defines "alien" also defines "immigrant", and uses the term "immigrant" several times in the code.
 [Citation] "Immigrant" is actually the more specific term; in the law code, all immigrants are aliens, but not all aliens are immigrants.
 This is different from how these terms are used in common parlance, where a naturalized citizen would still be recognized as an "immigrant" by most people.